COVID-19 Questions and Answers

 The Benefits of Vaccination

-Vaccination confers upon the vaccinated individuals quite a few benefits which will be detailed below, the most significant among them being:
+Vaccination confers upon the vaccinated individuals quite a few benefits:

 Pregnancy, Childbirth and Children